The U.S. Virgin Islands offer some of the most beautiful locales under the stars and stripes. Unfortunately, most Americans never get here.

 Most trips include a nice lunch, beverages, snorkeling/scuba, jet skiing, trips to secluded beaches most tourists never reach, and sometimes even a little fishing.
 Given the relatively large investment, it's important to negotiate the best trip that appeals to your interests and needs.

-The U.S. Virgin Islands, especially the St. Thomas port of Charlotte Amalie, have a reputation for attracting bargain hunters.
+The U.S. Virgin Islands, especially the St. Thomas port of Charlotte Amalie, which has a reputation for attracting bargain hunters.
 For many years, you could find great deals on electronics, diamonds, and crystal.

 The views across these islands are spectacular, but the driving is an adventure.
 Although a territory of the United States, driving on the left is the rule.
 Many roads are narrow and winding.